rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 **1. Via the command-line tool (Recommended)**

 {: .highlight }
 Note: This method will not work currently.
 We are working on an update to the command-line tool.
-Please unplug the 3-pin connector with white and green wires from thew
+Please unplug the 3-pin connector with white and green wires from the MBot Control Board and use the RESET and BOOTSEL button to enter bootload mode on the Pico.

 1. Place the MBot on the floor in a spot with at least 2 feet of clear space all around the robot, preferably on the same type of surface that you plan to use the robots on.
 2. Run the following command, the Pico will reboot automatically, and will then run its calibration routine right away.
 Allow the Pico to finish its calibration routine without interference.